Science writing and science communications can be divided into two categories:

 It’s worth noting that science education materials are somewhat of an edge-case between popular and technical science communications.
-A book on the solar system for a 5-year-old on the solar system tends towards popular science writing, while a college physics text book edges toward technical science writing (though it does the heavy lifting of explaining concepts and jargon along the way).
+A book on the solar system for a 5-year-old leans towards popular science writing, while a college physics text book edges toward technical science writing (though it does the heavy lifting of explaining concepts and jargon along the way).

 A quick aside: You’ll notice that I often use the word “writing” in referring to a broad range of communications mediums.
 Science stories are told through text, photos, video, infographics, sound recordings, and other multimedia.
 But as with a Hollywood movie, a written script is often the basis for audio and visual forms of communications in science.

 In the worlds of public relations and journalism even photographers often portray their subjects based on a written story draft or note from a reporter/writer.
 To simplify the discussion, then, I will often use “writing” to refer generally to the core art of crafting a science, medicine, or technology story.